haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

-  This function retruns a new concat object.
+  This function returns a new concat object.

   :returns: A :ref:`concat_class` object.